huanzhang12/ImageCaptioningAttack/README.md

 ### Run Multiple Attacks on MSCOCO Dataset

 To run multiple attacks on MSCOCO dataset, first you need to download MSCOCO dataset (images and caption files).
-Please refer to the "Prepare the Training Data" section in [Show and Tell's readme file](https://github.com/tensorflow/models/blob/master/research/im2txt/README.md) (we also have a copy here in this repo as ShowAndTellREADME.md)

-**Then please go to `run_attack.sh` and specify 2 paths:**
+Please refer to the "Prepare the Training Data" section in [Show and Tell's readme file](https://github.com/tensorflow/models/blob/master/research/im2txt/README.md) (we also have a copy here in this repo as ShowAndTellREADME.md).
+After you finish your download, **please go to `run_attack.sh` and specify 2 paths:**

 (i) `${CAPTION_FILE}` is the path to the validation set's caption file, in JSON format (for example ../coco-caption/annotations/captions_val2014.json)